- By definition, multibagger is an equity stock that gives you a return of more than 100%

 How do you know if a Stock is Multibagger?

-There are ways and means with which one can identify a bunch of stocks that have the potential to become a multibagger.
-However, the most important of them is the future earnings growth.
+There are ways and means with which one can identify a bunch of stocks that have the potential to become a multibagger in India and abroad.
+However, the most important the ways is to analyse the future earnings growth .
 History doesn’t always repeat itself and hence the future of the company must be taken under consideration primarily with the guidance of historical growth.

 - Pick an industry with strong tailwinds: It is very important to find an industry that can grow multi-fold in the next 5-10 years.
 It will be very difficult for the company to grow if the industry fails to grow